in4lio/yupp/doc/_README.md

     pip install yupp

-You have to use "pip", and may need to specify "--pre" key to install the beta version.
+You have to use "pip", and may need to specify `--pre` key to install the beta version.

 After that you will be able to apply macro expressions in the source